MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_02b_Configure just-in-time (JIT) VM access in Defender for Cloud.md

 ### Edit the JIT configuration on a JIT-enabled VM using Defender for Cloud.

-    Note: You can modify a VM's just-in-time configuration by adding and configuring a new port to protect for that VM, or by changing any other setting related to an already protected port.
+    >**Note**: You can modify a VM's just-in-time configuration by adding and configuring a new port to protect for that VM, or by changing any other setting related to an already protected port.

 1. Start a browser session and sign-in to the Azure portal https://portal.azure.com/.